TRIBE. TRUST. TEAM.

 She’s the founder of Woman Of Worth WOW Worldwide and is a dynamic speaker, author, visionary, and philanthropist.
 Christine radiates vitality with her indomitable spirit and humour.
 Yet her earlier years began as a teenage runaway who experienced addiction, illness and depression.
 She inspires others by sharing the specific strategies she used to move from futility to fulfillment, and how she transformed challenges into passion and purpose.

 Christine’s commitment to the empowered leadership of women resulted in her being honoured with the Outstanding Leadership Award by the Global Women’s Summit.
-She has personally inspired over 10,000 women through her WOW events, has published three #1 bestselling books in the past year, and believes she is just getting warmed up.
+She has personally inspired over 10,000 women through her WOW events, has published six #1 bestselling books in the past three years, and believes she is just getting warmed up.

 Amy Reedman, RA® EOT®